-- The federal awarding agency that currently designates the applicant high risk - Date the applicant was designated high risk - The high-risk point of contact at that federal awarding agency (name, phone number, and email address) - Reasons for the high-risk status, as set out by the federal awarding agency
+- The federal awarding agency that currently designates the applicant as high risk; - The date the applicant was designated high risk; - The high-risk point of contact at that federal awarding agency (name, phone number, and email address); and - The reasons for the high-risk status, as set out by the federal awarding agency.

 OJP seeks this information to help ensure appropriate federal oversight of OJP awards.
-An applicant that is considered "high-risk" by another federal awarding agency is not automatically disqualified from receiving an OJP award.
+An applicant that is considered high-risk by another federal awarding agency is not automatically disqualified from receiving an OJP award.
 OJP may, however, consider the information in award decisions, and may impose additional OJP oversight of any award under this solicitation (including through the conditions that accompany the award document).

-8. Disclosure of Lobbying Activities
+7. Disclosure of Lobbying Activities